DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Introduction

 In this paper, we challenge the current paradigm and claim that VFMs can, as they did in 2D, enrich 3D models with generalist features that are not easily learned from the 3D data.
-We verify this by showing that a simple combination of a VFM and a state-of-the-art 3D segmentation model~\cite{wu2024ptv3} significantly outperforms existing models, achieving new state-of-the-art results on several benchmarks.
-Concretely, we take a frozen DINOv2 ViT~\cite{oquab2023dinov2} and extract image features that correspond to the points in the associated point cloud.
-Next, we inject these 2D features into their corresponding points in the decoder of the 3D backbone.
-Then, we train this model for the regular segmentation objective, resulting in the 2D-to-3D injection approach (see \cref{fig:teaser} (a)).
-Notably, the segmentation performance improves significantly, while only using unlabeled images.
-Especially for indoor datasets with many semantic classes and for outdoor datasets that provide $360^{\circ}$ camera coverage, this setup outperforms the 3D-only baseline on public leader boards by large margins, \ie, \plusmiou{7.1} on ScanNet200~\cite{rozenberszki2022scannet200} and \plusmiou{2.4} on nuScenes~\cite{caesar2020nuscenes}.
+To verify this, we take a state-of-the-art 3D segmentation model~\cite{wu2024ptv3} and augment it with 2D VFM features.
+Concretely, we take a frozen DINOv2~\cite{oquab2023dinov2} and extract 2D image features that correspond to the points in the associated 3D point cloud.
+Next, for the 3D points that have been matched to 2D features, we inject these 2D features into the 3D model at different decoder stages.
+Then, we train this model for the regular segmentation objective, resulting in a 2D-to-3D injection approach (see \cref{fig:teaser} (a)).
+With this injection approach, which only uses unlabeled images, the semantic segmentation performance improves significantly, achieving new state-of-the-art results.
+Especially for indoor datasets with many semantic classes and for outdoor datasets that provide $360^{\circ}$ camera coverage, this setup outperforms the 3D-only baseline on public leaderboards by large margins, \ie, \plusmiou{7.1} on ScanNet200~\cite{rozenberszki2022scannet200} and \plusmiou{2.4} on nuScenes~\cite{caesar2020nuscenes}.
+Furthermore, it achieves the top score on the recent ScanNet++ benchmark~\cite{yeshwanthliu2023scannetpp}, outperforming the next best approach by \plusmiou{3.0}.
 We call this approach \textit{DINO In The Room} (\ours{}).